 Discover our three pine Lake District lodges offering comfortable accommodation all year round.

 Our six newly refurbished Lake District chalets provide comfortable family holiday accommodation.

 Two stone-built bothies sleep one to three persons and have their own fantastic walled garden.

 Find out more about our lovely little five pitch for Caravan Club members.

 Why choose Patterdale Hall Estate?

-The estate boasts 100 acres of ancient woodland to explore along with spectacular crags, a fantastic Victorian Waterfall Wood walk, a lovely little tarn, a private foreshore for boating or fishing, and a picnic area with fantastic views of the lake and fells.
+The estate boasts 100 acres of ancient woodland to explore along with spectacular crags, a fantastic Victorian Waterfall Wood walk, a lovely little tarn, a private foreshore for boating or fishing on Ullswater, and a picnic area with fantastic views of the lake and fells.
 A multitude of the finest Lakeland walks lie on our doorstep (Helvellyn, St. Sunday Crag, Dollywagon Pike and Place Fell to name but a few), and the area offers the most dramatic Lake District scenery imaginable.
 The villages of Glenridding and Patterdale are only a ten minute walk away and in each you will find local shops, pubs and restaurants providing plenty of options to eat and shop.